Deccatron/RbxMMap/README.md

 ## 🛠️ Disclaimer

-This is a near-complete implementation of an advanced manual mapping injector for Roblox.
+This project is a near-complete implementation of an advanced manual mapping injector tailored for Roblox.
-While it currently encounters access violation issues, it serves as an excellent starting point for any developer looking to understand or build upon modern manual mapping techniques.
+While it currently experiences access violation issues, it’s designed as a **Swiss army knife for memory injection** — packed with powerful features, modular structure, and robust bypasses.
+Perfect as a learning resource or a solid base to build your own stealthy injection tool.